 What is a “Fad” Diet?

 Most fad diets are advertised for weight loss and are based on theories and misinformation which lack scientific evidence.
 They are a trap!
 Fad diets usually are based on macronutrient requirements and the micronutrient adequacy is rarely assessed.

 Fad diets can be tricky to understand when they look too good to be true.
-Such diets play around with the macro-nutrient distribution- a completely low carb or high-fat diet.
+Such diets play around with the macronutrient distribution- a completely low carb or high-fat diet.

-Here are 6 Fad Diet Trends you might have come across:
+Here are 6 Fad Diet Trends You Might Have Come Across:

-1. Ketogenic diet & Atkins Diet
+1. Ketogenic diet or Atkins Diet

-A Ketogenic or Atkins diet are high fat (55–60%), moderate protein (30–35%) and extremely low carbohydrate (5–10%) diets which forces the body to undergo ketosis to build up ketone bodies in their bloodstream which means that the body uses its own fat-burning system to use fat as an energy source.
+A Ketogenic or Atkins diet is a high fat (55–60%), moderate protein (30–35%), and extremely low carbohydrate (5–10%) diet, which forces your body to undergo ketosis to build up ketone bodies in your bloodstream; which means that the body uses its own fat-burning system to use fat as an energy source.

 2. Cabbage Soup Diet

-This diet is generally considered a fad as it may help you lose a few pounds quickly but you’re more likely to lose water weight and muscle mass rather than pure fat loss.
+This diet is generally considered a fad as it may help you lose a few pounds quickly but you’re more likely to lose water weight and muscle mass, rather than pure fat loss.
 Apart from extreme calorie restriction, this diet lacks essential nutrients and may result in flatulence or bloating (a buildup of gas in your intestines).

 3. Gluten-free Diet